tjdwill/dbs/journal.md

 # DBS Journal

+## 3 July 2025

+Today, I continued yesterday's work by testing the formatting of the date time string.
+The chrono library is still a bit confusing, but I have enough to do what I need.

+## 2 July 2025

+- Basic class design
+- Edited clang format file.

 ## 28 June 2025

 Now that I have the stduuid library, I can generate UUIDs for unique identification.
 How